pmglab/KGGSEE/doc/source/quick_tutorials.rst

     * - Details_EMIC
       - Each detailed result has four components in brackets: the number of IVs, the causal effect estimate and its standard error, and the p-value.
 When a transcript-level EMIC is performed, results for each transcript are listed.
     * - Chrom
-      - Chromosome of the gene
+      - Chromosome of a gene
     * - Pos
       - The coordinate of the IV with the lowest GWAS p-value
     * - GWAS_Var_P
-      - GWAS p-value of the IV
+      - GWAS p-value of an IV
     * - GWAS_Var_Beta
-      - The phenotype association effect size of the IV
+      - The phenotype association effect size of an IV
     * - GWAS_Var_SE
-      - Standard error of the effect size
+      - Standard error of an effect size

 The columns of ``t3.emic.gene.var.tsv.gz`` are the same as ``t3.emic.gene.txt``.
 The difference is that, for each gene, in ``t3.emic.gene.txt``, only the eQTL with the lowest GWAS p-value is output, while in ``turorial_3.emic.gene.var.tsv.gz``, all eQTLs are output.
 In this tutorial, the file ``t3.emic.gene.PleiotropyFinemapping.txt`` is empty, we ignore it here.

-File ``t3.qq.png`` saves the Q-Q plot for GWAS p-values of IVs.
-File ``t3.emic.qq.png`` saves the Q-Q plot for EMIC p-values.
+File ``t3.qq.png`` saves the Q-Q plot for the GWAS p-values of IVs.
+File ``t3.emic.qq.png`` saves the Q-Q plot for the EMIC p-values.

-File ``t3.scatterplots.emic.pdf`` saves the scatter plots of genetic association with gene expression.
+File ``t3.scatterplots.emic.pdf`` saves the scatter plots of the genetic association with gene expression.
 Each gene with an EMIC p-value lower than 2.5E-3 (default threshold) is saved on a separate page of the PDF.
 A filled rectangle on the plots denotes an IV.
 The red rectangle denotes the most significant GWAS variant among all the IVs of a gene.
 The slope of the line represents the estimated causal effect.
-The color of an IV denotes the degree of the LD between the IV and the most significant GWAS variant.
-The error bars in the rectangles denote the standard errors of the coefficient estimates.
+The color of an IV denotes the degree of the LD between the IVs and the most significant GWAS variant.
+The error bar in a rectangle denotes the standard error of the coefficient estimate.

 .. _t4: